 Same Process, Different Outcome

 An annulment treats a marriage as though it never legally existed.
-But that does not mean the court ignores the practical realities.
-Arizona law requires annulment proceedings to follow the same jurisdictional requirements and procedures as a dissolution of marriage.
+But the court does not ignore the practical realities.

 The jurisdictional requirements and procedure for obtaining an annulment shall be the same as if the matter were one for dissolution of marriage.